scinote-eln/scinote-web/README.md

 ## Environmental variables

 sciNote reads configuration parameters from system environment parameters.
-On production servers, this can be simply be system environmentam variables, while for development, a file `config/application.yml` can be created to specify those variables.
+On production servers, this can be simply be system environmental variables, while for development, a file `config/application.yml` can be created to specify those variables.

 The following table describes all available environmental variables for sciNote server.